adamisom/collab-canvas/docs/phase3/phase3d-advanced.md

 - Track mouse path during drag
 - Draw preview path on canvas
 - On mouse up, check each shape for intersection with path
+- **Performance optimization**: Bounding box pre-filter (3-10x speedup)
+  - First, calculate lasso's bounding box
+  - Filter shapes to only those whose bounds intersect lasso bounds
+  - Then run expensive point-in-polygon check only on candidates
 - Use point-in-polygon algorithm with "any corner inside" logic (more forgiving than drag box)
+- **Selection limit**: Stop at 25 shapes (enforced during selection, not after)
-- Multiple exit paths: Escape, Shift+L toggle, or failed lasso
+- Multiple exit paths: Escape, Shift+L toggle, or failed lasso (< 3 points)

 **Select All of Type:**
 - Filter all shapes by type
 - Set selection to filtered shapes using unified `selectedShapes` Map
 - Show count in toast
+- Modal UI for shape type selection (triggered by `Cmd+Shift+A`)

 ### Files to Create